The project-specific risks have to be identified, analysed and managed in a structured manner at each stage of a project.

-Professional risk management is an indispensable aspect of major rail infrastructure and train station projects.
+Professional risk management is an indispensable aspect of major infrastructure projects.
 The interests involved, the amounts of money and the threats are simply too important to be left to chance.
 That is why risk management has developed into a mature discipline at staff level.
 Risk management is used to prevent projects from escalating.
 InVra plus also has its own specialised advisors for this discipline.
 There is no place in our projects for a 'wait and see' approach.

 Prior to the commencement of major projects InVra plus identifies the potential risks that could arise before, during and after the building stage together with the client - and possibly external experts.
 We then consider which control measures can and should be taken for each risk to avoid losses and delays and to save money.
 Precise risk management rules out situations in which small causes have big consequences.
 We are able to avoid damages and extra costs and embed the planning and realisation of projects more firmly.